Find out what some of our graduates are doing today in pursuing their successful careers.

 We want you to feel supported and cared for during your time at UTI, and our Housing Assistance representatives can help you make living arrangements by connecting you with housing options located conveniently close to campus.

 As a UTI student, you can benefit from our manufacturer, employer and aftermarket relationships.
-These connections give our students access to industry tools and technologies, as well as opportunities to connect with companies participating in our Early Employment
+These connections give our students access to industry tools and technologies, as well as opportunities to connect with companies participating in our Early

-A common concern among students is whether or not you can work while completing your training at UTI.
+A common concern among students is whether you can work while completing your training at UTI.
 The answer is yes!
 If you’re looking for part-time work, you can benefit from UTI’s connections with local employers.
 At each one of our campuses, local employment specialists can assist you with searching for a job that can help cover your living expenses without interfering with your studies.

 Applying to UTI can be a simple, stress-free process with no application fee!
 Our new online application will walk you through the process step-by-step.